kkysen/os-hw6/README.txt

 structures in multiple files, including adding some header files and editing sched.h.

 ### Part 7
-We implemented the functions in the freezer.c folder.
-Some of these functions did not do anything because freezer is a round-robin and we are reassigning cpus.
+We implemented the functions in `freezer.c`.
+Some of these functions do not do anything because freezer is a round-robin and we are not reassigning cpus.
 Our script works to change our processes to the freezer scheduler.

 ### Part 8
-We changed the init_task.c, kthread.c, and core.c files to reflect that SCHED_FREEZER is now the default scheduler instead of the normal one.
+We changed the `init_task.c`, `kthread.c`, and `core.c` files to reflect that `SCHED_FREEZER` is now the default scheduler instead of `SCHED_NORMAL`.